asgardphp/asgard/Form/README.md

 	echo $form->submit();
 	echo $form->close();

-You can set a lambda function to render a field of the dynamic group:
+You can set an anonymous function to render a field of the dynamic group:

 	$form['names']->setDefaultRender(function($field) {
 		return $field->label().': '.$field->def();
 	});

-You would then have the following code in the view:
+You would then use the following code in the view:

 	echo $form->open();
 	foreach($form['names'] as $field)